MontoyaAndres/react-native-first-app/README.md

 And create your first avd: https://facebook.github.io/react-native/docs/getting-started.html#preparing-the-android-device

-To check is that exists, use:
+To check if that exists, use:

 ```
 # List your avds